Exum Senior Guide, Brenton Reagan, demonstrates the proper way to pack and prep for your Grand Teton Climb.

 - For a 2 day climb of the Grand Teton, you’ll need enough food for two lunches, one dinner, one breakfast, and snacks.
 For dinner and breakfast we recommend food that can be prepared by immersing it in boiling water or adding boiling water to it.
 We cannot actually cook at the hut or base camps.

-- The recommended option for dinner is prepared food in a pouch/tray that can be placed in boiling water (several varieties are available at Dornan’s in Moose or Albertsons, Smith’s, Lucky’s, and Whole Grocer in Jackson such as Tasty Bite).
+- The recommended option for dinner is prepared food in a pouch/tray that can be placed in boiling water (several varieties are available at Dornan’s in Moose or Albertsons, Smith’s, and Whole Foods in Jackson such as Tasty Bite).
 Other dinner ideas are instant soups, frozen burritos that can be submersed in boiling water, and any items listed under lunch ideas.
 For breakfast on summit day, you will likely be eating at 3 AM.
 Remember that contrary to conventional wisdom, it won’t taste better at altitude.
 The reality is just the opposite: if it doesn’t taste good at home, don’t bring it.

 - We do not recommend dehydrated (aka: freeze-dried) meals, as they can make it hard to stay hydrated and can upset the stomach.

 - Lunches and snacks must be hand food (there is no boiling water at lunch).
 Some ideas are as follows: sandwiches, bagels, tortillas, cold pizza, cheese, sausage, carrots/celery, granola, gorp, energy bars, candy bars, hard candy, beef/turkey jerky, etc.

-- It is important not only to bring enough food, but also to bring food that you will find appetizing even at altitude.
-Be careful not to bring anything that will go bad in hot weather.
+- Be careful not to bring anything that will go bad in hot weather.